The Ancient Dowry System Still Existing in Modern India - It's Time for Us to Change!

 Why is the dreaded dowry system still existing in India?

-I'm a graduate, and like most educated people in India I believe that dowry system in India should be abolished and done away with - completely.
-The hard core truth is that it's not enough to possess a university certification or degree to show everyone that you are indeed 'educated'.
-I have witnessed many modern Indian educated youngsters (probably brought up with traditional and conventional customs) supporting dowry system.
+I'm a graduate, and like most educated people in India, I believe that the dowry system in India should be abolished and done away with - completely.
+The hardcore truth is that it's not enough to possess a university certification or degree to show everyone that you are indeed 'educated'.
+I have witnessed many modern Indian educated youngsters (probably brought up with traditional and conventional customs) supporting the dowry system.

 My True Story - Hidden Dowry Demands

 I'm from South India.
 I got married to a person from another part of South India which supposedly is filled with people who expect dowry.
 It's an arranged marriage and the guy is very educated.
 In the beginning, my family was strictly against considering proposals from that particular south Indian zone.
 I'm avoiding mentioning the exact location because I don't want to hurt anyone's sentiments through this page.
 The whole purpose of this story is to make everyone see that the dowry system exists even among educated Indian families.